biny001/Memory-test/README.md

-# Memory Test Game
+# 🤯 Memory Test Game

 Welcome to the Memory Test Game!
 Test your memory by clicking on each image only once.
 Clicking on the same image more than once will result in a loss.
 Can you remember the locations of all the images and win the game?

 ## How to Play

 1. **Click on an Image:**
-   - Click on an image to reveal it.
+   - Click on  image once

 2. **Remember the Images:**
-   - Memorize the location of each image.
+   - Remember the images you clicked

 3. **Avoid Clicking on the Same Image Twice:**
    - Clicking on the same image more than once will end the game.